 - Should not be the company’s auditor

-A nominee director can act only on behalf of the beneficiary owner and is not legally permitted to take business decisions without consulting with the director.
+A nominee director can act only on behalf of the shareholder or beneficiary owner and is not legally permitted to take business decisions without consulting with the director.
 Any deviations from this can attract legal charges, and it will be seen as a breach of contract.

 How to Get a Nominee Director For your Company